FAQ -- Graduate (graduate/faq)

 Developmental English courses (those with ELC numbers) do not count toward your MS degree.
 However, in your first semester (only) the course credits do count toward the 9 credits required to achieve a full time course load.
 If you take English courses in later semesters you must submit a reduced load form.

-17. I'm being prevented from registering for a course because I haven't taken the required prerequisite course at Stevens.
-However, I've taken an equivalent prerequisite course at my undergraduate institution.
+I'm being prevented from registering for a course because I haven't taken the required prerequisite course at Stevens.
+However, I've taken an equivalent prerequisite course at another institution or I have acquired the necessary background through work experience.
 Can I register for the course?

 You must maintain a 3.0 GPA and not receive any F—otherwise, you will be placed on probation.
 If you are placed on probation, you must meet with your advisor and develop a "remediation plan," which is a set of courses to pass, with a sufficient GPA, in the upcoming semester.
 If you do not raise your GPA to or above 3.0 in the next semester, you may face dismissal.